erikorlowski/cscie97/cscie97/asn5/design.md

 tracker --> control : Accept/Reject flight plan
 control --> comms : Accept/Reject flight plan
 comms -> pilot : Flight plan acceptance/rejection
-tracker -> tracker : AI generated route optimization created tracker -> tracker : Deterministic validation of AI suggested route tracker -> control : Suggest new route control --> tracker : Accept/Reject new route control -> comms : Inform of new route comms -> pilot : New route
+weather -> tracker: Thunderstorm detected tracker -> tracker : AI generated route optimization created avoiding a thunderstorm tracker -> tracker : Deterministic validation of AI suggested route tracker -> control : Suggest new route control --> tracker : Accept/Reject new route control -> comms : Inform of new route comms -> pilot : New route tracker -> tracker : Loss of separation between two aircraft detected tracker -> tracker : Resolution guidance deterministically created tracker -> control : Resolution guidance sent to Controller module control -> comms : Resolution guidance automatically sent to pilots comms -> pilot : Pilots informed of resolution guidance

 @enduml
 ```

 This diagram depicts how the pilots interact with the Pilot Communicator module, which then relays messages to the Controller module.
 It also depicts how the Flight Tracker module validates a flight plan, using data from other, lower level modules.
 The interactions in the flight plan validation process are meant to be illustritive, with more specific details available in the Flight Tracker module level design.
-Finally, the diagram depicts the process of receiving, validating and communicating an AI suggested route optimization.
+Finally, the diagram depicts the process of receiving, validating and communicating an AI suggested route optimization, in this case, to avoid a thunderstorm.
 Of note is that once the suggestion is created, it is validated in a deterministic manner (i.e. not through the use of AI) to ensure the new flight plan is safe.

+The thunderstorm route adjustment contrasts with the resolution guidance created to handle a loss of separation event.
+In this case, the resolution guidance is deterministically created, without the use of AI.
+This guidance is then automatically sent to the pilots.
+This removes any human reaction time from the flight controller in the implementation of the resolution guidance.

 ## System Deployment
 The NGATC is deployed through Kubernetes, with each module being deployed along with its database.
 Multiple instances of each module are deployed to allow for redundant switchover and automatic load balancing handled automatically by Kubernetes.
 To ensure resiliance against any physical events, instances of each module are commissioned at disparate geographic locations.